 Sue Clarke Clinical Lead for Allergy and Paediatric Respiratory at Education for Health, Warwick

 These courses are designed to provide in depth information on managing severe allergies and anaphylaxis.
 The courses are available from the Anaphylaxis Campaign’s website.
-Sue was involved in the development of the Resuscitation Council Guidelines on Anaphylaxis in 2008, the NICE guidelines on food allergy in children (CG116) and NICE guidelines on Anaphylaxis (CG134) published in 2011, and the NICE quality standard for eczema in children, and the quality standard for food allergy and Anaphylaxis (2016).
+Sue was involved in the development of the Resuscitation Council Guidelines on Anaphylaxis in 2008, the NICE guidelines on food allergy in children (CG116) and NICE guidelines on Anaphylaxis (CG134) published in 2011, the NICE quality standard for eczema in children, and the quality standard for food allergy and Anaphylaxis (2016).
 Sue is a member of the Primary care committee of the BSACI and is on the editorial board of the Journal of Health Visiting.
 Sue has been awarded the fellowship of the Institute of Health Visiting for her work in Allergy.

 Aleks developed latex allergy whilst working as a medical representative for a pharmaceutical company, where she came into contact with airborne latex from the use of powdered latex gloves by healthcare workers, and was diagnosed in 1999.
 Aleks became involved with the lobbying activities of the Group resulting in joint working with Government agencies, professional organizations, industry and others to combat unnecessary latex exposure thus improving the safety of patients and employees.
 She was elected as Chair of the LASG in 2001.
 Aleks was part of the team that produced the Royal College of Physicians and NHS Plus national guideline on occupational aspects of management of latex allergy and has been involved in developing the strategies of the LASG.
 She continues to work in the pharmaceutical industry having had her allergy successfully accommodated at work.